graphile/crystal/postgraphile/website/postgraphile/postgresql-indexes.md

 ### Advice - Foreign Key Indexes

 Many people don't realise that when you create a [foreign key relation](./relations/), PostgreSQL does NOT automatically create an index on the referencing column(s).
 That can mean that when you query based on that relation, which PostGraphile does a lot when traversing relationships, it can involve a full table scan which is very expensive.
+By default, PostGraphile will not add this "reverse lookup" field to the GraphQL schema unless there is an index on it for this reason (though you can force it with the `+select` behavior on the foreign key constraint).

 Cameron Ellis has written a short article on
 [finding missing indexes on foreign keys](https://medium.com/@awesboss/how-to-find-missing-indexes-on-foreign-keys-2faffd7e6958)